janselv/smooth-gradient/README.md

 let gradient = CGGradient.with(Quad.EaseIn, between: c1, and: c2)
 ```

-You can also play with other esing function or and write your own.
+You can also play with other esing function or write your own.

 Supports iOS 7+